KongBoje/Hand-in-4-Ionic/README.md

 >## Explain the Pros & Cons of using Hybrid Mobile App Development compared to Native App Development

 Pros:
-- Cross platform
-- Faster development
+- Much cheaper than Native apps which makes it good for startups.
+- It can be used cross platformsn like IOS and android.
+- It is faster to develop and make a demo of the app.
-- Better maintainability
+- It has better maintainability
+- Works great for simple data-driven applications.

 Cons:
+- Not as fast or smooth as Native apps.
-- Performance could suffer
+- Performance isn't as good as Native, so it could suffer more.
 - Possibly miss out on extra native apis that are not supported by Cordova
+- Doesn't utilize native features (like the camera) as good as native applications.
+- Angular.js has a steep learning curve.
+- Does not support newly arrived features as quickly as native.

 >## Explain about the "building blocks" involved in an Ionic Hybrid Application

-- AngularJS for presentation layer.
+- AngularJS framework on javascript for front-end presentation layer.
-- Cordova for communication with phone hardware.
+- Cordova/Ionic for communication with phone hardware and a test server (Ionic serve).
 - HTML5 & Sass for styling and display of components.
-- ADB to communicate with phone and enables debugging.
+- ADB(Android Debug Bridge) to communicate with phone and enables debugging.
+It’s a “bridge” for developers to work out bugs in their Android applications.
+This is done by connecting a device that runs the software through a PC, and feeding it terminal commands.
+ADB lets you modify your device (or device’s software) via a PC command line.
-- Node.js to bring it all together.
+- Node.js to bring all the code together using middleware, ionic, express and so on.

+So basically Ionic apps are made of high-level building blocks called components.
+Components allow you to quickly construct an interface for your app.
+Ionic comes with a number of components, including modals, popups, and cards.
+Although components are primarily Angular directives with HTML and CSS, some components also include more advanced JavaScript functionality.

 >## Explain and demonstrate ways to debug Hybrid Mobile Applications Running on a real device

 With Ionic you can debug your app through your browser using the sockets and ports that the phone uses to communicate with the browser, this enbables you to see the console and debug live.

-If you use: "ionic run android".
+If you use: "ionic run android" or if you have an emulater use: "ionic emulate android" to start up an emulater of an android phone.
+This will still be able to track the amulater phone on the inspect webpage.

 Open Chrome and navigate to: "chrome://inspect/#devices"